openshift/training/05-Services-Routing-Complete-Example.md

 the pool is updated.

 This HAProxy pool ultimately contains all pods that are in a service.
 Which service?
-The service that corresponds to the `serviceName` directive that you see above.
+The service that corresponds to the `to` directive that you see above.

 You'll notice that the definition above specifies TLS edge termination.
 This means that the router should provide this route via HTTPS.
-Because we provided no certificate info, the router will provide the default SSL certificate when the user connects.
+Because we provided no certificate info, the router will provide its default SSL certificate when the user connects.
 Because this is edge termination, user connections to the router will be SSL encrypted but the connection between the router and the pods is unencrypted.